GNOME/tinysparql/docs/reference/libtracker-sparql/tutorial.md

 Where any second insert would be redundantly attempting to add the same triple to the store.

-Tracker deviates from the SPARQL standard in the handling of blank nodes.
-By default blank nodes are not really anonymous, they get a generated unique URN.
-The SPARQL standard makes blank nodes truly anonymous, you can only use them to determine that there is something that matches the graph pattern you defined.
-The practical difference could be seen with this
+By default, Tracker deviates from the SPARQL standard in the handling of blank nodes, these are considered a generator of URIs.
+The [](TRACKER_SPARQL_CONNECTION_FLAGS_ANONYMOUS_BNODES) flag may be used to make Tracker honor the SPARQL 1.1 standard with those.
+The standard defines blank nodes as truly anonymous, you can only use them to determine that there is something that matches the graph pattern you defined.
+The practical difference could be seen with this query:
-query:

 ```SPARQL
 SELECT ?u {